 - Make all electrical connections in accordance with NFPA 70 (NEC) (latest edition) and local electrical codes governing such wiring.
 In Canada, all electrical connections must be in accordance with CSA standard C22.1 Canadian Electrical Code Part 1 and applicable local codes.
 Refer to unit wiring diagram. - 2.
 Use only copper conductor for connections between field-supplied electrical disconnect switch and unit.
 DO NOT USE ALUMINUM WIRE. - 3.
 Be sure that high-voltage power to unit is within operating voltage range indicated on unit rating plate.
 On 3-phase units, ensure phases are balanced within 2 percent.
-Consult local power company for correction of improper voltage and/or phase imbalance. - 4.
-Insulate low-voltage wires for highest voltage contained within conduit when low-voltage control wires are in same conduit as high-voltage wires. - 5.
-Do not damage internal components when drilling through any panel to mount electrical hardware, conduit, etc.
+Consult local power company for correction of improper voltage and/or phase imbalance. - Insulate low-voltage wires for highest voltage contained within conduit when low-voltage control wires are in same conduit as high-voltage wires. - 5.
+Do not damage internal components when drilling through any panel to mount electrical hardware, conduit, etc. - Route field power supply(s) away from areas that could be damaged by lawn and garden equipment or other accidental damage.